 We have recently surveyed construction professionals, asking them questions about their journal readership, blog readership, social media activity and use of construction product directories.
-This is to inform the fifth edition of the Construction Media Index report, due to be released later this month.
+This is to inform the fifth edition of the Construction Media Index report.

 How have the findings changed since our last Construction Media Index survey?